State of the Union: Opposition response

 Since 1966, the speech has been followed on television by a response or rebuttal by a member of the major political party opposing the president's party.
 The response is typically broadcast from a studio with no audience.
 In 1970, the Democratic Party put together a TV program with their speech to reply to President Nixon, as well as a televised response to Nixon's written speech in 1973.
 The same was done by Democrats for President Reagan's speeches in 1982 and 1985.

-The response is not always produced in a studio; in 1997, the Republicans for the first time delivered the response in front of high school students.
+The response is not always produced in a studio.
+In 1997, the Republicans for the first time delivered the response in front of high school students.
 In 2010, Virginia governor Bob McDonnell gave the Republican response from the House of Delegates chamber of the Virginia State Capitol in Richmond, in front of about 250 attendees.

 In 2004, the Democratic Party's response was delivered in Spanish for the first time, by New Mexico governor Bill Richardson.
-In 2011, Minnesota Congresswoman Michele Bachmann also gave a televised response for the Tea Party Express, a first for a political movement.
+In 2011, Minnesota congresswoman Michele Bachmann also gave a televised response for the Tea Party Express, a first for a political movement.
 In 2024, the Republican response was delivered by Senator Katie Britt on March 8 (Women's International Day) from her kitchen table.
 The first Independent response was delivered by Robert F. Kennedy Jr.

 Significance

-President Donald Trump with Senate President (U.S. vice president) Mike Pence and House Speaker Paul Ryan during the 2018 State of the Union Address.
+President Donald Trump giving his sixth State of the Union address on February 24, 2026.
+At 1 hour and 48 minutes, this was the longest State of the Union address, as well as the longest speech to ever be given before a joint session of Congress, in American history.

 Although much of the pomp and ceremony behind the State of the Union address is governed by tradition rather than law, in modern times, the event is seen as one of the most important in the US political calendar.
 It is one of the few instances when all three branches of the US government are assembled under one roof: members of both houses of Congress constituting the legislature, the president and Cabinet constituting the executive, and the chief justice and associate justices of the Supreme Court constituting the judiciary.

-In addition, the military is represented by the Joint Chiefs of Staff, while foreign governments are represented by the dean of the Diplomatic Corps.
+The military is represented by the Joint Chiefs of Staff, while foreign governments are represented by the dean of the Diplomatic Corps.
 The address has also been used as an opportunity to honor the achievements of some ordinary Americans, who are typically invited by the president to sit with the first lady.